suchandradutta/cmssw/Geometry/TrackerPhase2TestBeam/test/README.md

     cmsRun Geometry/TrackerPhase2TestBeam/test/printTelescopeTopology_cfg.py

 ### Test TelescopeDigiGeometry

-NB: Is called TrackerDigiGeometry for the moment, but is on the actual telescope geometry, just need to be renamed :)

 This is obviously not the DIGI step!
 But this geometry is the one directly used by the Digitizer.

-    cmsRun Geometry/TrackerGeometryBuilder/test/tracker_cfg.py
+    cmsRun Geometry/TrackerPhase2TestBeam/test/telescope_cfg.py

 ### GEM_SIM step